 2017 was a very special year with exhibitions in Brooklyn, New York.
 In summer, a sheep pen was converted into an intimate theater where her little film was premiered during an art festival in Holland.
 Later, in the fall, she was very proud to exhibit in Utrecht for plentyfood.nl - an organization that supports plant based food projects in developing countries- at the VegFest.nl in de Jaarbeurs.
 And in december she was very happy to be back with her work in South Beach at the renowned Blue Moon Hotel during art Basel.

-2018 is going to be an interesting year with new works, new projects and upcoming exhibitions in Utrecht, Washington, New York and her hometown Best.
+2018 has been an interesting year so far with new works, new projects and exhibitions in Utrecht, Washington, New York and Holland.
 Explorations of new media and tools, such as film and sculpturing, which is terribly exciting.
+In december she will be back in Miami to attend an Art Show during Art Basel.
 More updates soon to come.